Daniel-ASG/Intro_ML_CDS/README.md

 To further enhance the models and analysis, we are considering the following steps:

 * **Feature Engineering:** Explore and engineer new features based on domain knowledge and data exploration, potentially combining existing features or incorporating external data sources.
-* **Advanced Algorithms:** Experiment with more sophisticated algorithms, such as gradient boosting methods (XGBoost, LightGBM) or neural networks, to potentially improve predictive performance.
+* **Advanced Algorithms:** Experiment with more sophisticated algorithms, such as gradient boosting methods (LightGBM) or neural networks, to potentially improve predictive performance.
-* **Ensemble Techniques:** Investigate different ensemble techniques, beyond Random Forest, to combine the strengths of multiple models and further enhance accuracy and robustness.
+* **Ensemble Techniques:** Investigate different ensemble techniques, beyond Random Forest and XGBoost, to combine the strengths of multiple models and further enhance accuracy and robustness.
 * **Data Collection and Augmentation:** Gather additional data, especially for the regression task, to capture more factors that influence song popularity, such as social media engagement, marketing data, and expert reviews.
 * **Deployment and Monitoring:** Deploy the models into a production environment, potentially creating a user interface or integrating them into existing systems for real-time predictions.
 Implement monitoring mechanisms to track model performance over time and retrain the models as needed to maintain accuracy.